cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/nonstandard.md

     combine hgg_toy_datacard.txt -M FitDiagnostics  --setParameters pdf_index=1 --toysFile higgsCombineTest.GenerateOnly.mH125.123456.root  -t 100 --rMin -10 --rMax 10 --freezeParameters pdf_index

 In the output file `fitDiagnostics.root` there is a tree which contains the best fit results under the signal+background hypothesis.
-One measure of the bias is the *pull* defined as the difference between the measured value of $$\mu$$ and the generated value (here we used 1) relative to the uncertainty on $$\mu$$.
+One measure of the bias is the *pull* defined as the difference between the measured value of $\mu$ and the generated value (here we used 1) relative to the uncertainty on $\mu$.
 The pull distribution can be drawn and the mean provides an estimate of the pull...

 ```c++
 root -l fitDiagnostics.root